 How to: Go To a Line of Code

-The integrated development environment (IDE) provides a variety of tools that let you move through documents to locate particular lines of code.
+The integrated development environment (IDE) provides a variety of tools for moving through documents to locate particular lines of code.
 For example, you can:

-Bookmark lines of code in a file in the Bookmarks window, and then navigate through all bookmarks by using the Next Bookmark and Previous Bookmark commands.
+Bookmark lines of code in a file in the Bookmarks window, and then navigate through all bookmarks using the Next / Previous Bookmarks commands.
 For more information, see How to: Bookmark Code.

-Mark lines of code in the code editor by using task reminder comments that begin with task comment tokens (for example, TODO), and then select these reminders in the Task List to jump to the lines they mark in the active document.
+Mark lines of code in the Code Editor with task reminder comments that begin with task comment tokens (for example, TODO), and then select these reminders in the Task List to jump to the lines they mark in the active document.
 For more information, see How to: Create Task List Comments.

-Use Object Browser, Navigate To, Find Symbol, or Go to Definition to locate symbols for objects and their members in your code.
+Use the Object Browser or Class View to locate symbols for objects and their members in your code.
 For more information, see How to: Search for Objects, Definitions, and References (Symbols).

-If you know the number of a specific line of code you want to view in an open document, you can navigate directly to that line number.
+If you know the specific line of code you need to view in an open document, you can navigate directly to that line number.
 If line numbers are not visible in the editor, see How to: Display Line Numbers in the Editor.